SharpLu/Blog/_posts/2017-06-08-customize-log4j-for-apache-spark.md

 As apache spark official documents introduced we only need to replace default configuration file, then Spark will default to looking for the config file and load to application
-1. Go to folder "spark 2.0/conf/log4j.properties.template" replace to log4j.properties
+1.Go to folder "spark 2.0/conf/log4j.properties.template" replace to log4j.properties
 Note: log4j.rootCategory=INFO if you change the rootCategory level then it will change all components log level.
 Customize by yourself